Enriqueta Martí: 29 carrer Ponent

-On February 27, saying there had been a complaint about chickens in the flat, two Ribot agents went to look for Martí.
+On 27 February, saying there had been a complaint about chickens in the flat, two Ribot agents went to look for Martí.
 They found her in the court of calle de Ferlandina, informed her of the accusation, then escorted her to her flat.
 She proved to be surprised but did not object.
 When the policemen entered, two girls were found in the flat.
 One of them was Teresita Guitard Congost, the other a girl called Angelita.
 After making a statement, Congost was returned to her parents.
 She explained how Martí took her by the hand promising her candies, covered her with a black rag, and forced her to the flat.
 Martí cut Congost's hair and changed her name to Felicidad, telling the child she no longer had parents and was to call her "mama" from then on.
 Martí fed the girl potatoes and stale bread and preferred to pinch rather than beat the child.
 She was prohibited from going to the windows and balconies as well as several rooms in the flat.

 Congost told authorities that Martí was in the habit of leaving them alone and that one day they risked exploring the rooms that Martí forbade them from entering.
-They found a sack with girl’s clothes covered in blood and a boning knife also covered with blood.
+They had found a sack with a girl's clothes covered and a boning knife, all covered in blood.
 Congost never left the flat during her captivity.

 Angelita's declaration was more frightening.
 Before Congost arrived at the flat, there was a five-year-old boy called Pepito.
 Angelita said that she secretly saw Martí, who she was calling "mom", kill him on the kitchen table.
-Angelita's identity was more difficult to pinpoint as she did not know her real surname but confirmed Martí’s claim that her father was called Juan.
+Angelita's identity was more difficult to pinpoint as she did not know her real surname but confirmed Martí's claim that her father was called Juan.
 Martí maintained that Angelita was her daughter by her estranged husband Juan Pujaló.
 He appeared before a judge and declared that he had not lived with Martí for years, that they had not had children, and that he did not know where Angelita came from.
 Eventually, Martí claimed that she had taken the girl as a newborn from her sister-in-law having told her that the girl was stillborn.
 Enriqueta Martí Ripollés was detained and jailed in the Reina Amalia prison.

 During the second inspection of the flat, detectives found the sack with the bloody clothing and the knife.
 They also found another sack with dirty clothes and at least thirty small human bones.
 These bones showed evidence of being exposed to fire.
 Investigators found a lounge sumptuously decorated with a cupboard with nice clothes for a boy and girl.
-This lounge contrasted with the rest of the flat which was austere and smelled badly.
+This lounge contrasted with the rest of the flat which was austere and smelled bad.
 In another locked room they found the horror that Martí was hiding.
-In it, there were fifty pitchers, jars, and washbowls, with preserved human remains: greasy lard, coagulated blood, children’s hair, skeletons of hands, powdered bones, and pots with the potions, ointments, and salves already prepared for sale.
+In it, there were fifty pitchers, jars, and washbowls, with preserved human remains: greasy lard, coagulated blood, children's hair, skeletonized hands, powdered bones, and pots with the potions, ointments, and salves already prepared for sale.